 This spacing ensures that each root grows straight, receives equal sunlight, nutrients, and moisture.

-Rain Pipe / Rain Hose (Laser Spray) Installation Spacing for Carrot cultivation step by step
+Rain Pipe / Rain Hose (Laser Spray) Installation Spacing

 The following layout achieves full coverage, uniformity, and prevents dry patches in carrot fields: